Plixir

 There’s an extensive range of BDC supplies available, I have not listed them all below just the key models, but I have access to the full range.

-The Statement BDC is the flagship Plixir Power Supply, there are 2 versions of this model available, 12V 6amp or 19V 6amp.
-The 12V version has 2 outputs – suitable for a variety of applications including the Taiko Extreme Switch and Router, plus of course the Melco N100, S100 and D100, the 19V version is for using on a Roon Core and is single output only.
+Both models have dual outputs so are incredibly flexible, the 12V version is suitable for a variety of applications including the Taiko Extreme Switch and Router, Melco N100, S100/2 and D100, E100, the 19V version is for using on a Roon Core.

-Elite BDC 12V 2 amp – 1 output (£595), suitable for Melco N100, S100, D100, Exogal Comet, etherRegen, SOTM
+Elite BDC 12V 2 amp – single output (£595), suitable for Melco N100, S100, D100, etherRegen, SOTM plus many others

-Elite BDC 12V 4 amp – 2 outputs (£895) power 2 devices at once, e.g, Melco N100 and D100
+Elite BDC 12V 4 amp – dual output (£849) power 2 devices simultaneously

 If you have use a piece of equipment that operates on a basic DC power supply there is certainly scope to take the performance up a level or two with a Plixir power supply of whatever form it may take.

-The Elite range offers excellent performance, but, if you have the budget the Statement model (£1450 for 12V 4amp, 2 outputs) is a considerable jump over the Elite options, even if you only require 1 output.
-Connected to an S100 the jump from the Elite to the Statement is sonically more obvious than the jump from the stock PSU to the Elite option.
-It is a superb power supply and genuinely takes things to new level.
+The Elite range offers excellent performance, but, if you have the budget the Statement model (£1750 for 12V 6amp, 2 outputs) is a considerable jump over all of the Elite options, even if you only require 1 output.

 Your cart